MohamedZidane11/MohamedZidane11/README.md

 - 🌱 I’m currently learning **PyQt5, Django, SQL**

-- 👯 I’m looking to collaborate with **anyone who needs my help as much as i can**
+- 👯 I’m looking to collaborate with **other developers on any projects**

 - 🤝 I’m looking for help with **sharping my skills and internship**